Anoncoin/anoncoin/doc/zerocoin.md

 ### Producing the challenge hash

-If rate-limited, the challenge hash is the hash of `block1hash block2hash firstHalfHash`, where `block1hash` is the hash of the block containing `firstHalfHash`, and `block2hash` is the hash of the block following that block.
-Thus, the ZC spend txn must occur in block 3 or later.

-If non-rate-limited, the challenge hash is the hash of `spendTxHash commitmentToCoinUnderSerialParams t1-20hash t21-40hash t41-60hash t61-80hash`.
+The challenge hash is the hash of `spendTxHash commitmentToCoinUnderSerialParams t1-20hash t21-40hash t41-60hash t61-80hash`.